Heading to Port? The 10 Must-Have Things to Bring With You

 Your room key is used constantly around the ship.
 But you’ll want to bring it with you when you leave as well.

 The good thing is you don’t have to worry about accidently leaving the ship without your room key.
-Modern cruise ships require you to scan the key to exit the ship.
+Ships require you to scan the key to exit the ship.
 You’ll also need the key to scan back in when you return to the ship from port.
 Your room key is your most important item while on the cruise ship.
 Be sure to pack it with you and don’t lose it.

 Cash